progmaticltd/homebox/docs/external-accounts.md

 ## Details of the options

-There are a few options to download emails detailled below.
+There are a few options to download emails detailed below.

 ### Server name: "name"